Key Type: Mechanical

-If you want one of the best gaming keyboards in a convenient tenkeyless configuration, it’s hard to imagine a better model than the G915 TKL.
+If you want one of the best gaming keyboards (and best mechanical keyboards) in a convenient tenkeyless configuration, it’s hard to imagine a better model than the G915 TKL.
 But I simply can’t recommend it for most people due to its hefty price.

 Our Logitech G915 TKL review will detail just what makes this peripheral so good – but money is money, and this is one of the most expensive keyboards we’ve ever reviewed.